Telemedicine

 • Telemedicine practice set up, contracts, record-keeping, and prescribing / billing practices.

-• Proactive compliance with state and federal telemedicine regulations, including telemedicine rules during COVID-19.
+• Proactive compliance with state and federal telemedicine regulations, including telemedicine rules introduced during the COVID-19 public health emergency.

 • Responsive intervention, risk-mitigation, and defense against telemedicine fraud investigations.